leonzhang51/b2b-commerce/PROGRESS.md

 ## Suggested Immediate Work for Copilot

-1. Create `src/hooks/useShoppingList.ts` with a heuristic implementation using recent order items and role-based templates.
-Export a function returning suggested items + confidence score.
+1. Implement rule-based reranker hook `src/hooks/useReranker.ts` and wire into `src/components/ProductSearch.tsx` behind an opt-in flag.
-2. Add `src/components/ShoppingListModal.tsx` (presentation-only, client-side) that consumes the hook and allows bulk-add to cart.
+2. Create integration test scaffolds under `src/__tests__/integration/` for create-order and shopping-list flows (use Dockerized Postgres or CI test DB).
-3. Add unit tests under `src/__tests__/` for the hook and modal.
+3. Begin scaffolding `src/mcp/` adapters for product and order reads to prepare for LLM features.

-If requested, I (the copilot) can create those files, wire a minimal demo, and add tests now.
+If requested, I can implement (1) and (2) now and add CI instructions to run integration tests against a test Postgres.

 ---